Folly of Man

 Naturally, animals do not regard garbage as unaesthetic, and you often encounter various species, searching for edibles in garbage heaps.

-Rhesus monkeys (Macaca mulatta), feeding among discarded malla (flower) garlands and other rubbish, which was presented as offerings by Hindu pilgrims to the Ganges River, Varanasi, India, and has now been moved from the river itself to the shore. – Read about this sacred river on the page Religion: Hinduism.
+Rhesus monkeys (Macaca mulatta), feeding among discarded malla (flower) garlands and other rubbish, which was presented as offerings by Hindu pilgrims to the Ganges River, Varanasi, India, and has now been removed from the river itself and dumped on the shore. – Read about this sacred river on the page Religion: Hinduism.
 About rhesus monkeys, see Animals: Monkeys and apes.
 (Photo copyright © by Kaj Halberg)

-This male Nilgiri blackbird (Turdus simillimus) is feeding in a heap of garbage on Dodabetta, at 2,637 m the highest point in the Nilgiri Mountains, Tamil Nadu, South India.
-This mountain is also a popular picnic spot, which is obvious from the huge amounts of garbage, which has been left here.
+This male Nilgiri blackbird (Turdus simillimus) is feeding in a heap of garbage on Dodabetta (2637 m), the highest point in the Nilgiri Mountains, Tamil Nadu, South India.
+This mountain is also a popular picnic spot, which is obvious from the huge amounts of garbage left here.
 (Photo copyright © by Kaj Halberg)

 “It has always amazed me that these people who are trying to learn and understand the world around us before it is bulldozed out of existence, have to work on piteously low salaries or on minuscule and precarious grants, while they do one of the most important jobs in the world.
 For it is only by learning how the planet works that we will see what we are doing wrong and have a chance to save it and ourselves as well.”